Albert0147/BAIT_SFUDA/README.md

 # BAIT_SFUDA

-Code (pytorch) for ['Unsupervised Domain Adaptation without Source Data by Casting a BAIT'](https://arxiv.org/abs/2010.12427) on VisDA. **If for Office-Home, please use learning rate 10 times larger.**
+Code (pytorch) for ['Unsupervised Domain Adaptation without Source Data by Casting a BAIT'](https://arxiv.org/abs/2010.12427) on VisDA. **If for Office-Home and Office-31, please use learning rate 10 times larger.**

 ### Preliminary
 You need to download the [VisDA](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) dataset.